SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Germany.

+Here is how this works in practice.
 Marine and wildlife filming in Germany spans the North Sea, the Baltic Sea and the Bavarian Alps.
-Productions can capture grey seals on Sylt and the East Frisian Islands, white-tailed eagles along the Baltic coast and Rügen, European bison in Brandenburg forests, red deer in the Black Forest, and wild boar across woodlands.
+Productions can capture grey seals on Sylt.
+The East Frisian Islands, white-tailed eagles along the Baltic coast and Rügen, European bison in Brandenburg forests, red deer in the Black Forest, and wild boar across woodlands.
 The Wadden Sea is a UNESCO World Heritage site and one of Europe's most important wetland and migratory bird zones.

-We connect you with experienced German wildlife cinematographers and coordinate permits through state monument offices, the Federal Maritime and Hydrographic Agency (BSH) and local harbor masters.
+Here is the short of it.
+We connect you with skilled German wildlife cinematographers and set up permits through state monument offices, the Federal Maritime and Hydrographic Agency (BSH) and local harbor masters.
 Our team handles vessel access in Hamburg, Bremerhaven and Rostock, dive operators, and access to nature reserves in the Black Forest, Bavarian Alps and Saxon Switzerland so your crew can focus on filming.

 Capabilities